ECEAP — New Staff Training

 - Office of Head Start Child Development/Education Framework

-For those of you who attended the New Staff Training on December 6th , this is the Education Services PowerPoint with all of the environment images we shared, and the DECA Reflective Checklists as a resource.
+For those of you who attended the New Staff Training on December 6, 2013 this is the Education Services PowerPoint with all of the environment images we shared, and the DECA Reflective Checklists with three additional categories of resources directly below.
 Enjoy!